Mass. Reopening Will Start With Places of Worship, Construction, Manufacturing

-The email from the Massachusetts Municipal Association says the Baker administration asked the group to provide the information in advance of the governor’s reopening announcement on Monday.
+The email from the Massachusetts Municipal Association (MMA) says the Baker administration asked the group to provide the information to municipal leaders in advance of the governor’s reopening announcement on Monday.

-Those sectors will be allowed to resume operations as soon as Monday, according to the memo which notes that details of the reopening plan were still being finalized over the weekend.
+The construction, manufacturing and worship sectors will be allowed to resume operations as soon as Monday, according to the memo which notes that specifics of the reopening plan were still being finalized by the COVID-19 Reopening Advisory Board over the weekend.

 Coronavirus Pandemic